gabrielealberto/Mortgage-calculator/README.md

 # Mortgage Calculator

-This repository contains a **Mortgage Calculator** implemented in a Jupyter Notebook (Google Colab compatible).
+This repository contains a **Mortgage Calculator** implemented as a Jupyter Notebook (Google Colab compatible).
-It allows users to compute monthly payments, total repayment, and interest over the lifetime of a loan, given parameters such as principal, annual interest rate, and loan duration.
+It is designed to calculate mortgage installments, generate a full amortization schedule, and visualize the repayment process in a clear and structured way.
+The code is fully commented and can be adapted to different loan scenarios.

 ---

-## Features
+## Features (Detailed)

+- **Monthly Installment Calculation**
+  - Uses the annuity formula to compute constant monthly payments.
-- Calculate monthly mortgage payments based on:
+  - Based on:
-  - Loan amount (principal)
+    - Loan amount (*principal*)
     - Annual interest rate
-  - Loan duration (years)
+    - Loan duration (*years*).

+- **Amortization Schedule**
+  - Builds a full table with:
+    - Total installment (constant each month)
+    - Portion of installment used for interest repayment
+    - Portion of installment used for principal repayment
+    - Remaining principal balance
-- Display total repayment and total interest paid.
+    - Remaining total interest over the loan.

-- Clean and simple implementation, easy to adapt.
+- **Financial Summary**
+  - Calculates:
+    - Constant monthly installment
+    - Total interest paid over the loan
+    - Total repayment (principal + interest).

+- **Visualization**
+  - Generates a line chart (via `matplotlib`) to show:
+    - Decline of the outstanding principal
+    - Cumulative interest evolution.
+  - Helps users *see* the dynamics of their mortgage over time.

+- **Flexibility**
+  - Code can be adapted to test different loan sizes, durations, or interest rates.
+  - Easy to extend with more financial features.

 ---